kioskOG/kioskOG.github.io/docs/devops/Linux/SIEM-And-XDR/wazuh-server-setup.md

 ```

 #### Configuring the Wazuh indexer connection:

+{: .note }
-**Note** You can skip this step if you are not going to use the vulnerability detection capability.
+> You can skip this step if you are not going to use the vulnerability detection capability.

 ```shell
 echo '<INDEXER_USERNAME>' | /var/ossec/bin/wazuh-keystore -f indexer -k username